bezurn004/Obsi-Forge-Apedia/Starforged/Chapter5 - Oracles/Precursor Vaults/_SF_CH5_PrecursorVaults.md

 ## Page
 aliases:
-  - "Precursor Vaults Oracles"
+  - "Precursor Vaults (SF Oracles)"
 PageType: Oracle
 PageCategory: "Precursor VaultIndex"
 PageOrder: 0
 ---
 # [[_Starforged|Starforged]] - [[_SF_CH5_Index|Oracle]]: Precursor Vaults
-These are the order of oracles to utilize when uncovering an eneigmatic precursor vault.
+These are the order of oracles to utilize when uncovering an enigmatic precursor vault.

 ## [[SF_CH5_Vault-Exterior|Precursor Vault Exterior Oracles]]
 Start here to choose from these oracles for various characteristics of the precursor vault.